davidizzle/GSoC-Dagger.jl-Blog/README.md

 ## 3. What is left to do?

 - PRs for cancellation support for `Distributed.jl`, `CUDA.jl`, `AMDGPU.jl`, `oneAPI.jl`, `MemPools.jl`.
-- Adding GPU full support to Dagger, and zero-allocation CPU-GPU transfers
+- Adding full GPU support to Dagger, and zero-allocation automatic CPU-GPU transfers
 - Benchmark streaming DAG performance and allocations
+- Include full support for message queue based protocols, i.e. NATS, MQTT, ZeroMQ

 ***